arked-digital/.github/profile/README.md

 # Arked Digital

 The goal of this organisation is to power the [India Stack](https://indiastack.org/index.html) through open source projects.
-The current targets are
-1. ABDM (Ayushman Bharat Digital Mission)
+Our first target is ONDC (Open Network For Digital Commerce).
-2. ONDC (Open Network For Digital Commerce)
+We will build a ONDC MSN Seller Application with multi-tenant support

-The organisation will aim to provide software for projects with the following modes of deployment
+We will aim to provide software for projects with the following modes of deployment
-1. Self hosted kubernetes cluster
+1. Helm Chart
 2. SaaS offering under arked.digital